Chahak081/CPP-based-Projects/README.md

 Getting Started
 To get started with the root optimizer, follow the steps below:

-1.Clone the repository to your local machine:
+* Clone the repository to your local machine.
-2.Navigate to the project directory:
+* Navigate to the project directory.
-3.Build the project using your preferred C++ compiler 4.Run the optimizer:
+* Build the project using your preferred C++ compiler.
+* Run the optimizer.

 Object-Oriented Programming (OOP) Concepts-
 The root optimizer utilizes the following OOP concepts:

-1.Encapsulation
-#Abstraction
-3.Inheritance
+* Encapsulation
+* Abstraction
+* Inheritance

 Data Structures
 The root optimizer uses the following data structures:

-1.Graphs
+* Graphs
-2.Dijkstra's Algorithm
+* Dijkstra's Algorithm
-3.Priority Queue
+* Priority Queue

 Contributing: